-The Nanoscience Initiative team, led by Professor Rein V. Ulijn, includes resident scientists, affiliated faculty from across CUNY, and a dynamic population of visiting scientists from the New York area and around the globe.
-The initiative has a distinct research vision focused on the study and application of dynamic nanoscale systems, from fundamental understanding to applications ranging from biomedicine to food science to green energy.
+The Nanoscience Initiative team, which is led by Professor Rein V. Ulijn, includes resident scientists, affiliated faculty from across CUNY, and a dynamic population of visiting scientists from the New York area and around the globe.
+The initiative has a distinct research vision in nanoscience, focusing on the study and application of dynamic nanoscale systems, from fundamental understanding to applications ranging from biomedicine to food science to green energy.